-In my first post of this series, I introduced the idea of Migration Resistant applications.
+In part 1 of this series, I introduced the idea of Migration Resistant applications.

 Migration Resistant applications are legacy applications currently hosted on dedicated in-house or private data center servers that have one or more attributes that make them difficult to migrate to the cloud.
 These are the applications that are always dropping to the bottom of the list when prioritizing applications to be moved to the cloud.

 In part 2 I took a deeper dive to explore the five technical characteristics that make applications migration resistant and lead to an accumulation of technical debt over time.

 In this post I’ll look at three business characteristics that contribute to making an application more migration resistant.